Part 1: Exploring Ukrainian IT Industry: Ukrainian IT Market Review

 Currently, Ukraine boasts of more than 300 custom software development firms and around 150 IT staff augmentation firms, according to Clutch.

 While a company may specialize in either model, some partners also provide a mix of both outsourcing and outstaffing services to offshore clients.
-This large number of IT partners means the market is competitive, with each company investing in offering the best services.
+This large number of IT partners means the Ukrainian IT industry is competitive, with each company investing in offering the best services.

 Open R&D Center in Ukraine